scipy/scipy/doc/source/dev/toolchain.rst

 ^^^^^^^^^^^^^^^

 SciPy is compatible with several versions of Python.
-When dropping support for older Python versions, SciPy takes guidance from NEP 29 [1]_.
+When dropping support for older Python versions, SciPy takes guidance from [NEP29]_.
 Generally, support for the oldest Python version is dropped 42 months after the original release.
 Following the acceptance of PEP 602, this mostly happens in April, and gets picked up by the mid-year release of SciPy.